anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 ~~~~
 {: #fig-statefull2 title='constrained stateful joining message flow with Registrar address known to Join Proxy.' align="left"}

-Because UDP does not have the notion of a connection, this document calls this a 'pseudo' connection, whose establishment is solely triggered by receipt of a packet from a pledge with an IP_p%IF:p_P source for which no mapping state exists, and that is
+Because UDP does not have the notion of a connection, this document calls this a 'pseudo' connection, whose establishment is solely triggered by receipt of a packet from a Pledge with an IP_p%IF:p_P source for which no mapping state exists, and that is
 termined by a connection expiry timer E.

 If an untrusted Pledge that can only use link-local addressing wants to contact a trusted Registrar, and the Registrar is more than one hop away, it sends its DTLS messages to the Join Proxy.